-The (insert name of local government or designated official) is responsible for the administration and enforcement of this (section, chapter or article).
+The zoning administrator is responsible for the administration and enforcement of this chapter.
 Any violation of its provisions or failure to comply with any of its requirements including violations of conditions and safeguards established in connection with grants of variances or conditional uses constitutes a misdemeanor and is punishable as defined by law.
-Violations of this (section, chapter or article) can occur regardless of whether or not a permit is required for a regulated activity listed in Section 4.2.
+Violations of this chapter can occur regardless of whether or not a permit is required for a regulated activity listed in Section 35-4200.